My grandfather lived to age 96 — his sister to 104 — and never lacked for something to do. Activity was the key to their longevity.

 My hobby has given me a base for an active existence, and I thoroughly enjoy it.
 I am never bored.
 I have a purpose in life; to provide the best pipe smoking instrument at the lowest possible cost to those who enjoy pipe smoking.

 While I don’t recommend pipe restoration as the answer to every suddenly senior who finds life boring, I heartily recommend that every senior find a hobby.
-(Google is your friend — here is one site to get you started — 57 Tips for Senior Hobbies.)
 The great thing about hobbies is that one can be found to fit any physical or aging limitation.
 All you have to do is look for the one that best suits you.

 I don’t know if I’ll make it to my grandfather’s or great-aunt’s ripe old age.
 I do know that I will remain active until the end, thanks to having found a hobby that is tailor-made for me.